-- RULES AND REGULATIONS

-- 1. Read General Rules & Regulations.
+- Read General Rules & Regulations.

 - 2. No premiums will be given for this class

 - 3. Ribbons will be Blue, Red, White

 - 1. Carrot, largest

 - 2. Cucumber, largest

-- 3. Pumpkin, largest
+- Pumpkin, largest

-- 4. Pumpkin, painted
+Pumpkin, painted

+- 7. Tumpkin, punited

-- 5. Pumpkin, decorated
+- Pumpkin, decorated

 - 6. Sunflower, largest head, do not need stalk

 - 7. Tomato, largest

 - 8. Zucchini, largest

-- 9. Edible Arrangement to be made from vegetables.
+- Edible Arrangement to be made from vegetables.
 Place on cardboard covered with foil or freezer wrap or on heavy paper plate.
 Judged on originality